 NAT is the part of the router that works like a register for clients.
 Its job is to facilitate traffic routing from external networks to a private network.
 Because a private IP address is different from a public IP address which is used to connect an ISP’s network to the internet, a NAT firewall is needed to direct external traffic to the correct (private) IP address.

 Why Do We Need Port Forwarding?

-In the meantime, it also helps network administrators to set a multitude of servers with different IPs and ports for other internal tasks.
+It also helps network administrators to set a multitude of servers with different IPs and ports for other internal tasks.

 A network administrator can easily hide internal network activities by setting up a single public IP address for all the tasks.
-If a packet that’s not a part of the internal connection arrives on the external surface will be rejected automatically by the router.
+If a packet that’s not a part of the internal connection arrives on the external surface, it will be rejected automatically by the router.
 But if forwarding is set up for the port, the packet will be automatically delivered to the desired destination/internal machine.